Waitaki River Salmon

 If you are a keen salmon angler thinking of visiting New Zealand I recommend you time your trip for the months of February and March.
-The big Waitaki Salmon Fishing Contest is held over four days around mid March, while the big annual Rakaia Salmon Contest is held at the end of February.
+The big Waitaki Salmon Fishing Contest is held over four days around mid-March, while the big annual Rakaia Salmon Contest is held at the end of February.
 These are both great events, well organised, and played out in a tremendous friendly atmosphere.

 The Waitaki is perhaps home of the jet boat.
 As mentioned above access to this wide braided riverbed is more difficult by foot than the other salmon rivers.
 A jet boat makes so much more water available for fishing.
 I’m told that you can catch more salmon if you own a jet boat.
 I’m sure this is true for the Waitaki River.
-At the mouth jet boats are sometimes lined across the river just above the gut eight boats deep.
+At the river mouth, jet boats are sometimes lined across the river just above the gut eight boats deep.
 As one pulls out of line another quickly takes its place.

 The Waitaki River isn’t everyone’s cup-of-tea!
 It is big water in an even bigger landscape.
-However for those prepared to make the effort the Waitaki produces some of the biggest salmon of all.
+However, for those prepared to make the effort, the Waitaki produces some of the biggest salmon of all.

-The Waitaki River is approximately three hours drive south from the large population center of Christchurch.
+The Waitaki River is approximately three hours drive south from the large population centre of Christchurch.
 As such it is not fished by day-trippers from that city as is the case with the Rakaia and Rangitata Rivers.

 The most popular water is between the mouth and the state highway bridge on the south side of the river.
 Hence you have more chance of fishing a hole all to yourself at first light, and casting to a fish that has never seen a zed spinner before when you chase big salmon in the mighty Waitaki River!

-The Waitaki River flow rate can be affected by the hydro schemes in its head waters.
-When the storage lakes upstream are full, the electricity generation company can release water thereby causing the river to rise down stream.
+The Waitaki River flow rate can be affected by the hydro schemes in its headwaters.
+When the storage lakes upstream are full, the electricity generation company can release water thereby causing the river to rise downstream.
 This artificial raising and lowering of the river doesn’t occur in the other salmon rivers to the north.
 This gives the Waitaki River a somewhat different dimension.
 The catchment is different from the Rakaia River, and also the Waitaki Lakes act as settling ponds, meaning the Waitaki River flow can be high yet still be quite fishable for salmon.

 I remember fishing the Waitaki River gut on several occasions when the massive flow somewhere between 400 and 500 cumecs was not only fishable but was also producing plenty of salmon.
 Anglers where fishing with up to several ounces of lead to take their spoons and small Colorado blade spinners down to the bottom.
 When a fish was hooked the angler would go running past with it in the hope of playing and landing his fish in the surf.
 So powerful was the flow of rushing water through the gut.